hanami/controller/README.md

 ### Actions

-The core of this frameworks are the actions.
+The core of this framework are the actions.
-They are the endpoint that responds to incoming HTTP requests.
+They are the endpoints that respond to incoming HTTP requests.

 ```ruby
 class Show